 COVID SAFE RECOMMENDATIONS AND GUIDELINES

-The 2021 domestic event calendar is now available.
+The 2022 domestic event calendar will be available soon.
 Shooting Australia appreciates the efforts of our Event Partners in securing these competitions as part of the endorsed event program.
 These events will be held across a number of states and hosted by State Associations, National Associations and Clubs.

 Shooting Australia will work closely with Event Partners and hosts throughout the year to ensure all events are delivered in a Covid-Safe manner.

 It is the expectation that each Event Partner has developed and implemented their own Covid-Safe Plan for the event they are hosting.
 State and/or Local Council Area guidelines at the time the Event is held must be captured within the Event Partners Covid-Safe Plan.

 Shooting Australia will work closely with the Event Partners to ensure a Covid-Safe Plan is available.
 Event specific Covid-Safe Plans will be referenced within regular event communication provided to the Shooting Community.
 Covid-19 education and reference material will also be provided where available and accessible.

 Shooting Australia will ensure sufficient availability of personal hygiene products at each of the events including hand sanitiser and facemasks.

 Event Attendee Responsibility

 Athletes, Officials, Family, Spectators and Shooting Australia Staff must familiarise themselves with event Covid-Safe Plans as well as all other event information when travelling to any of the domestic competitions.
 Each athlete, their support personnel and all those assisting with the delivery of the events must take the time to read, understand and comply with the procedures that are to be implemented at the event.

 In addition to the event specific Covid-Safe Plans, event attendees must familiarise themselves with State specific restrictions, guidelines, and recommendations of not only the State you reside in, but the state you are travelling to.